 Painters, sculptors and other visual artists regularly host open days at their studios and galleries.
-The general public can come to admire their work, meet the artists and discover venues steeped in history and creative energy usually located in north-eastern Paris.
+The general public can come to admire their work, meet the artists and discover venues steeped in history and creative energy located in different districts of Paris.
 Artists are generally grouped into a neighbourhood association, which provides a map and an itinerary to guide visitors.
 The itinerary is updated every year.

 With 120 venues featuring work by 250 artists, the Belleville artists’ studios are the most numerous in Paris.
-Their open days are held on the last weekend in May.
-The Père Lachaise artists hold their open days in early May.
+Their open days are held usually on the last weekend in May.
+The Père Lachaise artists hold usually their open days in early May.
 In the west of Paris, the association Seiziem'Art brings together more than 70 artists from this district of the capital.
 Every year, usually in October, it organises the open days for artists from the 16th arrondissement.

 Les Frigos, a former artists’ squat converted into a creative space in the 13th arrondissement, is usually open for visits at the weekend.
-End-September is when the Ménilmontant artists’ studios hold their open days.
+Usually end-September is when the Ménilmontant artists’ studios hold their open days.
 In the Montmartre district, La Cité Montmartre aux Artistes is an artists’ community with 18 studios which can be visited usually in October.
 In the heart of Paris, a stone's throw from the Samaritaine, the 59Rivoli has 30 artists' studios - 15 permanent and 15 temporary - and an exhibition area.
 It is open from Tuesday to Sunday.

 Arts and craft workshops are also open to the public several times a year for various events along the Viaduc des Arts.
 The European Artistic Crafts Days are held usually in April each year.
 Not forgetting the very rich programme of the Cité Internationale des Arts to be found on its two sites - one in the Marais, the other in Montmartre - which allows the public to discover the work of the artists in residence.